ibizaman/skarabox/docs/architecture.md

 See [Hardware](#hardware) for how to fix this.

 ## SSH Access

+Here, we enable SSH access to the host after it has booted.
+We want a password-less connection and also to pre-validate the host key of the host.
+This means we won't let the host generate its own host key, we will generate it ourselves and add it to a known hosts file upon installation.

+This last step is often neglected for convenience reasons but it is important to make sure we connect to the correct host from the start.
+[This section](#host-key) goes into details on how it's done.

 For non-initrd ssh access, we add the ssh public key to the `authorizedKeys` file of the user: